Nutrition International Ethiopia continues to focus on saving lives and improving the health of women and children.

 In 2013, 148,000 diarrhoea episodes were treated with zinc and ORS.

 Malnutrition among children remains unacceptably high, with 44 per cent of children under the age of five suffering from stunting due to chronic malnutrition.
 Childhood undernutrition is a complex issue, with many causes including inadequate diet, frequent illnesses, poor dietary diversity and low feeding and care practices.

-Working with the Ministry of Health and key partners, MI Ethiopia is bring down malnutrition rates in youth children through community-based infant and young child nutrition programming.
+Working with the Ministry of Health and key partners, Nutrition International Ethiopia is bring down malnutrition rates in youth children through community-based infant and young child nutrition programming.